jundalisay/spblist/content/en/research/hawking/grand/part-02d.md

 ---
-heading: Part 3d
+heading: Part 2d
 title: "Nature's Laws"
-description: ""
+description: "If nature is governed by laws, 3 questions arise"
 weight: 14
 image: /covers/design.jpg
 ---

-If nature is governed by laws, three questions arise:
+If nature is governed by laws, 3 questions arise:

 1. What is the origin of the laws?
 2. Are there any exceptions to the laws, i.e., miracles?
 3. Is there only one set of possible laws?

+> *Superphysics Note: 1.
+Nirguna Brahma, 2.
+None.
+Miracles are achieved by people who have 6 senses instead of 5, 3.
+All universes in the multiverse has variations of the laws.

 These important questions have been addressed in varying ways by scientists, philosophers, and theologians.